Start page

 At left: The space of the Germanic languages in II BC.

-This already suggests that from their ancestral home the Anglo-Saxons came to Russia.
-Other place names of Anglo-Saxon origin indicate their settlement in different directions, both along the banks of the Dnieper, and to the west and east of them (see the section Ancient Anglo-Saxon Place Names in Continental Europe ).
-There are in Eastern Europe a lot of geographical names, which decryption by means of the Old English or Old Saxon languages can be confirmed by the features of the surrounding terrain.
+This suggests that the Anglo-Saxons came from their ancestral home to Russia.
+Other place names of Anglo-Saxon origin indicate their settlement in different directions, both along the banks of the Dnieper and to the west and east of them (see the section Ancient Anglo-Saxon Place Names in Continental Europe ).
+There are a lot of geographical names in East Europe, which decryption using the Old English or Old Saxon languages can be confirmed by the features of the surrounding terrain.
 Especially the Irpen, Mius, Wolfa, Witebet Rivers etc have transparent Anglo-Saxon explanation.
 For example, the Irpen River has a broad swampy flood plain, so earfenn, composed by OE ear 1. “a lake” or 2. “earth” and OE. fenn “swamp, silt”, can be translated for the name of the Irpen as "muddy lake" or "wetlands".
-This interpretation fits the more because in ancient times the floodplain of the river has to be more swampy than now.
+This interpretation fits more because the river floodplain had to be more swampy in ancient times than now.

 At right: The Irpen River.

 There is on the right tributary (rt) of the Irpen the town of Fastow.
-This name, clearly not Slavic, obviously originated from the OE fǽst «strong, hard, fast».
-The name of the city of Zhitomir can be explained as "protecting border" (meaning from the Scythians) based on OE scyttan "to shyt, close" and meræ "border".
+This name, clearly not Slavic, obviously originated from the OE fǽst "strong, hard, fast".
+The name of the city of Zhytomyr can be explained as "protecting border" (from the Scythians) based on OE meræ "border" and scyttan “to close, lock” or scytta “shooter” from which comes the name of the Scythians, who were good archers.
 In total, more than a thousand place names have been found in continental Europe, which can have Anglo-Saxon origin.
 Of these, three-quarters are located in Eastern Europe.
 Below are just some of the most convincing examples from The complete list.

 Boryatino, three villages in Russia in Kletnya district of Bryansk Region, Sheksna district, Vologda Region, Shemysheyka district, Penza Region, Russia – OE bora «son», tūn «village».

-Bryansk, a city in Russia, Russia - OE bryne "fire".
+Bryansk, a city in Russia – OE bryne "fire".

-Farafonovo, villages in Oryol, Novgorod Regions, and Udmurtia, a village Farafonovka in Tver Region – OE faran "to drive, go", faru “journey”, fōn "to take, beginn, do something".
+Farafonovo, villages in Oryol, Novgorod Regions, and Udmurtia, a village Farafonovka in Tver Region – OE faran "to drive, go", faru “journey”, fōn "to take, begin, do something".

 Fenevychi, a village at the bank of the upper Teteriv River – OE fenn "swamp", wīc “house, village”.